-The hearing instrument is intended to amplify and transmit sound to the ear and thereby compensate for mild to severe-to-profound hearing impairment.
+The hearing instrument is intended to amplify and transmit sound to the ear and thereby compensate for mild to moderate-to-severe hearing impairment.

-Please familiarize yourself with the entire contents of this booklet before using your hearing instrument.
+Please familiarize yourself with the entire content of this booklet before using your hearing instrument.
 It contains instructions and important information about the use and handling of your hearing instrument and batteries.